treeform/onecup/README.md

  + there is a need for explicit whitespace control
  + HTML is more of an object code then markup

 Onecup excels at generating complex HTML in a few lines.
 It is just coffee script which is just javascript.
-It requires no compolation (apart from coffeescript) and you can use all expressiveness and organization of coffee script anywhere in the templates.
+It requires no compilation (apart from coffee script) and you can use all expressiveness and organization of coffee script anywhere in the templates.

 ## Features ##

-### jquery style selectors ###
+### JQuery style selectors ###
 If first argument to a template tag begins with a `#` or `.` it is treated as a *id* or *class*.
 It uses the JQuery selectors syntax.
 Example:

 ```